M-o-a-T/moat-kv/docs/source/tutorial.rst

 The colon we used after ``-e`` is the empty path.
 More about paths below.

 All entries' values are independent.
-DistKV's storage is organized hierarchically, (among other reasons) for ease of retrieval::
+MoaT-KV's storage is organized hierarchically, (among other reasons) for ease of retrieval::

     $ dkd get -rd_ one